Arboreal Categories: An Axiomatic Theory of Resources: Path Categories

 Note that $\0$ is a path: just observe that any embedding $S\emb \0$ admits the unique morphism $\0\to S$ as a right inverse, and thus is a retraction.
 It follows that $S\cong \0$, \iec $\Emb{\0}$ is the one-element poset.
 In particular, $\0$ is a path.
 Thus, $\widetilde{\0}$ is a path by Lemma~\ref{path-images-and-subs}\ref{image-path}.
 We show that $m\colon \widetilde{\0}\emb X$ is the least element of $\Path{X}$.
 If $m'\colon P\emb X$ is any path embedding, we have a commutative square as follows.

 Hence there exists a diagonal filler $d\colon \widetilde{\0}\to P$, and so $m\leq m'$ in $\Path{X}$. \end{proof}

 We next show that the functor $\Path$ sends morphisms in a path category to tree morphisms, thus completing the proof of Theorem~\ref{thm:path-cat-functor-into-trees}. \begin{prop} Let $\C$ be a path category.
-For any arrow $f$ in $\C$, $\Path{f}$ is a tree morphism. \end{prop} \begin{proof} It is enough to show that, for any path embedding $m\colon P\emb X$, the induced map $\Path{f}\colon \down m\to \down \Path{f}(m)$ is a bijection.
+For any arrow $f$ in $\C$, $\Path{f}$ is a tree morphism. \end{prop} \begin{proof} Since $\Path{f}$ is monotone, it suffices to prove that it preserves the height of elements.
+In turn, this is equivalent to saying that, for any path embedding $m\colon P\emb X$, the induced map $\Path{f}\colon \down m\to \down \Path{f}(m)$ is a bijection.

 We start by establishing surjectivity, \ie $\down\Path{f}(m)\subseteq \Path{f}(\down m)$.
 Let $(e,j)$ be the (quotient, embedding) factorisation of $f\circ m$.
 If $n\colon Q\emb Y$ is a path embedding such that $n\leq \Path{f}(m)$ in $\Path{Y}$, there exists an embedding $k\colon Q\emb \exists_f P$ such that the left-hand diagram below commutes.
 Consider the pullback of $k$ along $e$, as displayed in the right-hand diagram below.